-When we loose our connection to believing that we control our destiny, we lose our north star.
+Beliefs are important to achieving our dreams.
+When we lose our connection to believing that we control our destiny, we lose our north star.
 A famous Napoleon Hill quote is “Whatever the mind can conceive and believe, it can achieve”.
-Expectancy theory play a big role in our ability to believe and conceive.
-Shawn Achor’s in “Happiness Advantage” shares that our expectations actually create brain patterns that can be just as real as those created by events in the real world.
 If you believe that you can achieve, you will set in motion those actions that result in your achievement.
 Think about the beliefs that we have held previously as a culture that were changed by one person believing differently.
 The belief that no one could break the four minute mile; the belief a train going faster than 30 miles per hour would destroy a body….both are beliefs that were shattered by people who believed differently.
 These individuals refused to accept complacency and created a new vision for themselves.

-However, if you do not believe that something can happen, your actions will reinforce that belief.
+Conversely, if you do not believe that something can happen, your actions will reinforce that belief.
 Henry Ford said “whether you think you can or think you can’t-you are right.”
 Your underlying beliefs about your own abilities will make the determination of the path of can or can’t.
-Canfield in “The Principles of Success” shares this certainty.
-He suggests that if you cannot find it in yourself to believe in your self, find someone who does believe in you and can support you.
+Canfield in “The Principles of Success” shares this certainty yet suggests that sometimes we need a little help along the way.
+He offers that if you cannot find it in yourself to believe in your self, find someone who does believe in you and can support you.
 This person could be a relative, close friend or even a personal coach.
 In coaching we often say that a coach holds the vision for the client to walk into.